brandofriva/UsefulAzureQueries/README.md

-# UsefulAzureQueries
+# Useful Azure Queries
-Useful Azure Queries
+An ad-hoc of useful Azure Queries

 Newly created or deleted resources in Azure:
 (Resource Graph query)